 In addition to my travel key-chain, there were a few others we found simply couldn’t do without.

 - Past Tense Rollerball: Great to apply to shoulders, back of neck and over my forehead to ease tension and provide a soothing sensation.
-I use this anytime I have a little head or neck tension, and find I don’t need to use OTC pain relievers.
+I use this anytime I have a little head or neck tension.

 - OnGuard Hand Sanitizing Mist: I spray the plane tray tables, arm rests, grocery carts and my hands with this often.
 It is great for cleaning my hands (and other surfaces), while leaving my hands feeling moisturized.